2014 Ukrainian parliamentary election: Crimea

-About 1.8 million of eligible voters live in Autonomous Republic of Crimea and the city of Sevastopol, that is 5% of the whole number of voters in Ukraine.
-Ukrainian government lost control over the region in March 2014 during the Crimean crisis.
+About 1.8 million eligible voters live in Autonomous Republic of Crimea and the city of Sevastopol, that is 5% of the whole number of voters in Ukraine.
+The Ukrainian government lost control over the region in March 2014 during the annexation of Crimea by the Russian Federation.
 Since that time no legitimate elections are provided there.
 In the 2014 legislative election Crimean voters had ability to vote in any other region for party-lists in the single nationwide constituency, but they were unable to vote for candidates in single-member constituencies.

 Donbas

-"Donbas" is an unofficial name of 2 the most eastern Ukrainian oblasts: Donetsk and Luhansk.
+"Donbas" is an unofficial name of the two most eastern Ukrainian oblasts: Donetsk and Luhansk.
 About 5 million of eligible voters live there, that is 14% of the whole number of voters in Ukraine.
 After an active phase of war in Donbas in the summer 2014 and September ceasefire, roughly a half of the region remained to be controlled by separatists loyal to Yanukovych.
 On the day before the election, the CEC stated that there was no ability to provide voting in the captured areas.
 Thus, full-fledged voting was provided only in 8 districts of 32.
 Other 9 districts were split by the front line for controlled and not controlled areas, so voting was provided there only partly.
 In 2 of them only slight number of polling station was opened: in 53rd district only 9% of voters were able to vote and in 45th district only 2%.
 In spite of this, the elections in these single-member constituencies were recognized as successful, and the winners (Oleh Nedava and Yukhym Zvyahilsky) got mandates.
 To the other 15 districts ballots were not transferred at all.

 Instead of this election, on the captured territories separatists organized so-called "Donbas general elections" on 2 November, that were a violation of Minsk agreement and were not recognized by the world community.